- 13 Jan 2023

 Overview

-Row Level Security (RLS) is a Preset feature that—when used in tandem with Data Access Roles—enables you to exert a granular level of control over who can query and view specific data in selected datasets.
-This level of query-based access control empowers organizations to align data access permissions (via roles) with larger-scale business initiatives.
+Row Level Security (RLS) is a Preset feature that is used in tandem with Data Access Roles to enable you to exert a granular level of control over who can query and view specific data in selected datasets.

 Concept